-Sansar and Intel remake The Smithsonian’s art of Burning Man exhibit in VR
+Sansar and Intel remake the Smithsonian’s art of Burning Man exhibit in VR

 Virtual reality helped me appreciate the art of Burning Man.
 Inside a VR exhibit, I stood next to a statue of a woman, and the 55-feet-tall work of art towered over me as I stood on the sands of a virtual space.

-Intel, Linden Lab’s Sansar Studios, and The Smithsonian Museum are revealing today a VR exhibit that replicates the art in the Renwick Gallery of the Smithsonian Museum of American Art.
+Intel, Linden Lab’s Sansar Studios, and the Smithsonian are revealing today a VR exhibit that replicates the art in the Renwick Gallery of the Smithsonian American Art Museum.
 It faithfully reproduces the art of No Spectators: The Art of Burning Man, which is on display in the museum in Washington, D.C.

 The VR exhibit is part of the Smithsonian’s mission to reach a billion people with its art, and virtual reality is one of the ways that the museum will accomplish that mission, said Nora Atkinson, who was in Washington D.C. but still managed to do an interview with me and another reporter inside the Sansar VR space.
 She showed us through the museum, which we could view in 360 degrees.
 I was at Linden Lab’s headquarters in San Francisco for the demo, while Atkinson was across the country.
 Yet I could hear her and see her animated character, or avatar, as we walked around in the 3D space in virtual reality.

-“What’s different about VR is you can go up to a work of art and get right next to it or touch it,”said Atkinson, Lloyd Herman curator of craft at the Renwick Gallery, said.
+“What’s different about VR is you can go up to a work of art and get right next to it or touch it,” said Atkinson, Lloyd Herman curator of craft at the Renwick Gallery, said.
 “That’s not something you can do in the museum.”

 Raj Puran, director of business development at Intel, said in an interview that the project got started a couple of years ago.
 Intel, the world’s biggest processor maker, uses VR to inspire people to make use of its products, such as its processors and flash memory chips.